dwyl/phoenix-ecto-append-only-log-example/README.md

 Before you follow the instructions in your terminal, we'll need to edit the generated migration file.

-The generated file should look like this:
+The generated migration file should look like this:

 ``` elixir
 defmodule Append.Repo.Migrations.CreateAddresses do